-Rima D. Apple, Ph.D., Professor Emerita, has published extensively in women’s history, the history of medicine and nursing, and the history of nutrition.
-Among her eight books are Perfect motherhood: Science and childrearing in America (New Brunswick, NJ: Rutgers University Press, 2006) and Vitamania: Vitamins in American culture (New Brunswick: Rutgers University Press, 1996) which received the Kremers Award, 1998, from the American Institute of the History of Pharmacy.
-I have lectured extensively both in the United States and internationally and has been named “Professor Extraordinarius” by the Institute for Gender Studies, University of South Africa.
-She is the recipient of grants and awards from the National Science Foundation, the National Library of Medicine, the American College of Obstetricians and Gynecologists, and the Wellcome Trust.
-In 2018 she received the Genevieve Miller Lifetime Achievement Award, from the American Association for the History of Medicine.
+Rima D. Apple, Ph.D., is Vilas Life Cycle Professor Emerita at the University of Wisconsin-Madison, USA.
+I have published extensively in women’s history, the history of medicine and nursing, and the history of nutrition.
+Among my eight books are Perfect motherhood: Science and childrearing in America (New Brunswick, NJ: Rutgers University Press, 2006) and Vitamania: Vitamins in American culture (New Brunswick: Rutgers University Press, 1996) which received the Kremers Award, 1998, from the American Institute of the History of Pharmacy.
+I have lectured extensively both in the United States and internationally.
+I am the recipient of grants and awards from the National Science Foundation, the National Library of Medicine, the American College of Obstetricians and Gynecologists, and the Wellcome Trust.